 Popular people understand that talking behind people’s backs will cause them to quickly lose friends.
 When you speak negatively about other people, the person you’re talking to can reasonably assume you would speak negatively about them when they’re not around as well.

 Because relationships grow deeper the more we reveal to each other, it’s important for your friends to be comfortable confiding in you without worrying that you will talk about them to others.

 Many people attempt to justify their gossipy behavior by saying, “I’m not talking behind anyone’s back.
 I’m just telling the truth.”
 While this may be the case, it is still not an acceptable excuse.
-Some issues need to be addressed with the person in question and that person only.
+Some issues need to be addressed with the person in question and no one else.

 Negative people who dismiss and criticize everything aren’t usually popular.
 It’s tiring to talk to someone who writes everyone and everything off.

 This does not mean you can’t disagree with someone, but it does mean that your disagreement should be respectful.
-For example, saying, “I’m not a big fan of that show” is a respectful way to disagree, while saying “That show is so stupid.
-I don’t see how anyone can watch it” is unnecessary deprecation.
+For example, saying, “I’m not a big fan of that show” is a respectful way to disagree, but saying, “That show is so stupid.
+I don’t see how anyone can watch it” is rude and judgmental.

 As a rule of thumb, avoid expressing negative opinions around people you’ve just met.
 You’ll offend fewer people and find it easier to build rapport.